marcj/css-element-queries/README.md

 CSS Element Queries
 ===================

+Forget Media Queries - Here Is Element Queries!

+This is a polyfill for all new browsers (incl.
+IE8!) for CSS Element Queries, which means you can depend in your CSS on element's size and not only on window's size like in classical media queries.

-A proof-of-concept event-based CSS element dimension query with valid CSS selector syntax.
+So, it's proof-of-concept event-based CSS element dimension query with valid CSS selector syntax.

-This means:
+Features:

  - no performance issues
  - no interval/timeout detection.
 Truly event-based